quackduck/devzat/README.md

 ## Integrations

-When self-hosting an instance, Devzat can integrate with Slack and/or Discord to bridge messages, and use the X social-meida platform to post new-user announcements.
+When self-hosting an instance, Devzat can integrate with Slack and/or Discord to bridge messages, and use the X social-meida platform to post new-user announcements (now requires payment).
 See the [Admin's Manual](Admin's%20Manual.md) for more info.

 Devzat has a plugin API you can use to integrate your own services: [documentation](plugin/README.md).
 Feel free to add a plugin to the main instance.
 Just ask for a token on the server.